 I’ve had ten years longer than I or anyone

-Raymond Carver was a brilliant poet, short story writer, and an alcoholic.
-When he reaches his bottom in June of 1977, he goes into recovery for 10 years.
-This is his famous poem about his last ten years in recovery that he writes at age 50 before he dies of lung cancer.
+Raymond Carver was a brilliant poet, short story writer—and an alcoholic.
+When he reached his bottom in June of 1977, he went into recovery for ten years.
+This is his famous poem about his last ten years in recovery, written at age fifty before he died of lung cancer.
 It is also inscribed on his tombstone in Port Angeles, Washington.
 I sometimes share this poem when that moment of clarity comes to someone I am talking with.